paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-01-27-even_more_responsive_answers.md

 ## Navigation

-{% include 'quote' with 'What is your recommended method of handling dropdown menus when viewed on tablet and smartphone devices?'
+{% render 'quote' with 'What is your recommended method of handling dropdown menus when viewed on tablet and smartphone devices?'
   caption: '[@Jordan_Simpson, 4 December 2014](https://twitter.com/jordan_simpson/status/540520320374157312)'
 %}

-{% include 'quote' with 'What are the best ways or resources out there you can use to convert a desktop menu into a mobile one?'
+{% render 'quote' with 'What are the best ways or resources out there you can use to convert a desktop menu into a mobile one?'
   caption: '[@LeeCraigStewart, 4 December 2014](https://twitter.com/leecraigstewart/status/540514957159583744)'
 %}